webnandroid/XMPP-Chat-using-Openfire-In-Web-And-Android/README.md

  For real time messaging or Push Notification we need a server that manage all of that.
 The Openfire is the solution for it.

  To install openfire we need linux server.
-I am providing the links to install openifre.
+Here are the links to install openfire.

   i) https://linode.com/docs/applications/messaging/install-openfire-on-ubuntu-12-04-for-instant-messaging/